Princeden/phom_softwaredev/11_flask-static/readme.md

   - Predict expected behaviors.
   - Spin up your website on localhost and reconcile behavior with prediction.
   - Record your notes in `readme` in app's root directory.
-Predictions
-- Return the foo page w/ a random

 1. Once your team has done this, compose and store another html file named `fixie.html` (containing some html to render your team name and roster) so that flask can serve it staticly.

 <br>